Difference Between Resin Art and Acrylic Pour

 1. Resin art uses epoxy resin as a base, while acrylic pour art uses acrylic paints.

-2. Resin art is shiny and glossy, while acrylic pour art is often dull and does not have the shiny effect until varnished.
+2. Resin art is shiny and glossy, while acrylic pour art is dull and does not have a shiny effect until varnished.

 3. Resin art cannot be done on porous surfaces such as stretched cloth canvas or other canvas, while acrylic pour can be done on both porous surfaces and non-porous surfaces.